davidmalawey/openLab/home.md

 * Technical Data Package - collection of documentation necessary to fully describe a design, having a broader scope than only CAD model, Bill of Materials, Assembly instructions.
 A completed design in documentation form.
 * thermo - thermodynamics, or the movement of energy within systems.
 * worry - (in engineering) to exert effort to countermeasure a problem that has not been encountered.
 To input solution oriented features before verifying & characterizing a problem.
 This is a concept in a designer's workflow expanded in the "Rulebook" for guiding 3D designs.
+* Full Stack Hardware Developer: someone undertaking design-build-verify-document processes.
+Someone who is meeting the modern needs of forming functional designs, with accessible materials, and doing so by a repeatable process, so others may follow after.
+* Printegrate:  to design a part from a toolset including 3D printing as well as all commercial off-the-shelf components, which branches out from printing but retains the full digital design.
+That is, a printegrated part is just like a printable part but it may include fasteners and any other part with a part number and global distribution.

 ## Links
 You may find these links helpful, relating to our community, engineering technology, more tutorials & videos too.